Derek-TH-Wang/OpenRoboRL/README.md

 - `--task` can be "imitation_learning_laikago" or "imitation_learning_minicheetah" for now

+For parallel training with MPI run:

+``mpiexec -n 8 python3 OpenRoboRL/run.py --task imitation_learning_laikago``

+- `-n` is the number of parallel.

+Enables visualization or not, there is "enable_rendering" param in `pybullet_sim_param.yaml` can be set.

 ## Change Params

 There are two yaml file in `OpenRoboRL/config` folder, `pybullet_sim_param.yaml` is the simulation params, which is not recommended to modify, `training_param.yaml` is the training params, the following is the meaning of some parameters: